Concordium/concordium-base/smart-contracts/docs/src/guides/inspect-instance.rst

 .. seealso::

-   For more information about indexes and subindexes for instance addresses see :ref:`references-and-addresses`.
+   For more information about contract instance addresses, see :ref:`references-on-chain`.

 The level of detail of an inspection depends on whether the ``show`` command has access to a :ref:`contract schema <contract-schema>`.